FOOD FUTURES

 Data mapping and baselining that help us better understand and define a more regenerative food system

-🌱 ENABLING by supporting the positive conditions for change.
+Supporting the positive conditions for change.

 Contributing to local food security strategies